siverpro/testnet_wiki/docs/90_FAQ/20_Technical_questions.md

 This error often happens because the command to generate an ID and public and private keys is missing flags at the end of the command.
 When you run:

-`docker exec factomd_node serveridentity full elements EsXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -n create -f`
+`docker exec factomd serveridentity full elements EsXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -n create -f`

 Be sure to include '-n create -f'

-## Why do I get an error when adding the configuration file to the docker?

-This can be caused by using an older pdf version of the installation instructions where an extra space is inserted before 'destination/m2/factomd.conf'.
-Try running the below command:

-`docker run --rm -v ${PWD}/factomd.conf:/source -v communitytestnet_factomd_volume:/destination busybox /bin/cp /source /destination/m2/factomd.conf`

 ## Why do I get an error trying to modify my node to utilize its new identity?

 This can be caused by using an older pdf version of the installation instructions where it seems there is a line break in the command right after 'A-2'.
 This gives the error 'no such command as create.conf'.
 However, the command is one single line.
 Try running the command:

-`docker exec factomd_node bash -c "sed -i '/Node Identity Information/q' /root/.factom/m2/factomd.conf && grep Identity -A 2 create.conf >> /root/.factom/m2/factomd.conf"`
+`docker exec factomd bash -c "sed -i '/Node Identity Information/q' /root/.factom/m2/factomd.conf && grep Identity -A 2 create.conf >> /root/.factom/m2/factomd.conf"`

 ## How come I get an error about not being able to connect to the docker when adding the configuration file?